 Keep clothes and electronic devices inside waterproof dry bags and use a waterproof rucksack cover to keep everything dry in heavy rain.
 A soggy sleeping bag isn't much fun.

-If you’re a solo walker it’s a good idea to give someone a copy of your itinerary and accommodation details before you go.
-Agree to check in with them regularly when you have a signal.
-It’s worth noting that some parts of the route are notoriously bad for phone and Wi-fi reception.
+It's worth noting that some parts of the route are notoriously bad for phone and Wi-fi reception.
 A spot device might be a bit overkill but if you have one, why not.

 Make sure you're carrying details for your accommodation so you can call them if you're likely to be delayed as you might have signal to ring but not to search the interwebs for the number.